-Click , configure the necessary settings, then apply the changes and run the configuration.
+Click in the gutter and select Run 'openapi file'.
 PhpStorm generates source code files in the specified location and shows a notification with options to open the files or import them into your project as a separate module.

 Swagger Codegen run configuration

-PhpStorm creates a Swagger Codegen run configuration, which you can configure when you run code generation for the first time for a particular file.
-To modify the run configuration, open and select the necessary configuration, or click at the top of the editor when the corresponding OpenAPI specification file is open.
+PhpStorm creates a OpenAPI/Swagger Code Generator run configuration when you run code generation for the first time for a particular file.
+To modify the run configuration, open and select the necessary configuration, or click in the gutter and select Modify Run Configuration.

-You can configure the following common options at the top of the Swagger Codegen run configuration:
+You can configure the following common options at the top of the OpenAPI/Swagger Code Generator run configuration: